TikTok disputes US claims on China ties in court appeal

 Vice President Kamala Harris, the Democratic presidential candidate, joined TikTok in July and leaned in to social media as part of her campaign strategy.

-The law prohibits app stores like Apple and Alphabet's Google from offering TikTok and bars internet hosting services from supporting TikTok unless it is divested by ByteDance.
+The law prohibits app stores like Apple (AAPL.O) and Alphabet's (GOOGL.O) Google, from offering TikTok and bars internet hosting services from supporting TikTok unless it is divested by ByteDance.